chef-cft/dca_workshop/README.md

 ## Appendix III -- Optional remote scan use case
-*Remember, doing remote scan assumes previous testing/confirmation of network access for the BJC automate instance to be able to RDP or SSH into customer nodes with firewall and/or proxy rule configuration*
+*Remember, doing remote scan assumes previous testing/confirmation of network access for the Automate instance to be able to RDP or SSH into customer nodes with firewall and/or proxy rule configuration*

  Execute a remote-scan of one or multiple customer nodes against a standard CIS profile using the same Automate instance used for the rest of the workshop.